DIY Cedar Shim Starburst Light Fixture

 Material/ Supply List:

-LED light fixture (or other non-descript round light) – we used this one.
-It was only $20 in- store and we chose it because it was pretty simple – it didn’t have a frame/ edge on it that would be visible, it was bright (which she wanted) and it actually has a really cool function where you can choose the colour temperature, from warm to cool lighting.
+LED flush mount light fixture (or other non-descript round light) – we used this one.
+It was only $20 in- store and we chose it because it was pretty simple – it didn’t have a frame/ edge on it that would be visible, it was bright (which she wanted) and it actually has a really cool function where you can choose the light color temperature, from warm to cool lighting.

 Cedar Shims – we ended up going back for more shims and using 308 in total!
 Some shims are split/ broken out of the package so you should plan to not be able to use about 25% of them.
 So I would get about 400 shims to be safe!

 1/2” plywood scrap (enough to cut about a 2’ diameter circle)

 Electrical Box Extender (This is the 1.5” deep version, but we ended up needing a deeper 2” version that we got from a local electrical supply shop.)

 1) Cut the shims: After laying out a few ideas, we settled on stacking the shims in a cascading pattern to make little “peaks”.
 Each Peak consisted of 11 shims.
 We decided that if we left the shims the length that they came in out of the package, the light fixture was going to be GINORMOUS.
 Also, the shims were inconsistent in length, so before we assembled the little bundles, we first cut a few inches (maybe 4?”) off of each shim, off of the “fat” side.
 One of the easiest ways to cut them, all the same, is to set up a little piece of tape on the saw to mark the length